SrinjoyeeDey/Simon-Button-Challenge/README.md

 # 💡 Tip: Pay close attention to the sequence and try to remember the pattern!

-# 🛠️ Setup Instructions
+# 🛠️ Setup Instructions:

-💾 Clone this repository:
+----> 💾 Clone this repository:

 git clone https://github.com/your-username/simon-button-game.git

-# 📂 Navigate to the project folder:

-# cd simon-button-game
+----> cd simon-button-game

 🌐 Open index.html in your browser and start playing!